Ali-Azmoud/flutter_xlider/README.md

 )
 ```

-**whether you make new widget in `handler` or `rightHandler` and set their width and height explicitly,
+**Whether you make new widget by `handler` or `rightHandler` and set their width and height explicitly,
 but `handlerWidth` and `handlerHeight` are the main size for measuring handlers movement**

 ### Select By Tap